MAE4051 – Selected Topics in Educational Measurement

 Formal prerequisite knowledge

 Obligatory requirement of having completed MAE4000 Data Science, MAE4011 Principles of Measurement, MAE4120 Item Response Theory or equivalent.
 Students from other programs or departments are welcome to apply if there is room in the course and they have the required background knowledge.
-Students can contact CEMO if they are in doubt about whether they are qualified to take the course.
+Contact firstname.lastname@example.org to find out if it is possible for you to attend.

 Condensed seminar workshops throughout the semester (4-8 days)